pnelson/mux/README.md

 - locale detection for internationalization
 - export routes to static files

-Individual components of this package are customizable and/or replacable where possible.
+Individual components of this package are customizable and/or replaceable where possible.
 Application structure is not imposed.
 Defaults for a greenfield JSON API are preconfigured.